workbit-io/word-output-task/issues.md

   1. Fix spacing

 # ilt-image
-  1. WHen generating HEADING_3 component needs to display image if present
+  1. WHen generating HEADING_3 component needs to display image if present !!!!!!!!!IMPORTANT!!!!!!!!!